ualbertalib/can-link/README.md

 ### Deploying to the CanLink Server

-Run the build script then copy the contents of that directory to the directory on the server (talk to Danoosh about location)
+Run the build script:

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+Then copy the contents of that directory to the directory on the server (talk to Danoosh about location)

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.